jbeyers/mrmr/docs/decisions/0003-use-shifted-parity.md

 - Simple to understand

-  It should be easy to visualise the parity system so that it's easy to verify, test and build recovery tools
+  It should be easy to visualise the parity system so that it's easy to verify, test and build recovery tools.

 - Efficient storage

-  The stored recovery blocks should use no more space than the source blocks, if possible
+  The stored recovery blocks should use no more space than the source blocks, if possible.

 - Easy to add/remove drives